 4.1.
 The purpose of these events is to select the Adult Sailing Championship Teams to compete in the National Championship.

 4.2.
-Each Area is responsible for holding qualifiers to select up to 2 teams regardless of gender for the National Championship.
+Each Area is responsible for holding semi-final qualifiers to select up to 2 teams regardless of gender for the National Championship.

 4.3.
 Each Area is responsible for selecting 2 events as qualifiers using a single or both qualifying event formats.